[2 MIN READ]

 * USDA 2020-2025 Dietary Guidelines for Americans - Sources of Potassium

 Find a doctor

 Providence has a team of cardiology experts dedicated to improving your heart health.
 Through Providence Express Care Virtual, you can access a full range of healthcare services.
-If you need to find a doctor, you can use our provider directory or search for one in your area.
+If you need to find a doctor, you can use our provider directory.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.